 There’s a vast historical background and diverse cultural richness waiting to be explored in Iran.
 In a nutshell, it can be summarized into two major eras both leaving powerful impacts on the history of the people living inside and outside this country.
-I’m talking about pre-Islam at this post and will explain post-Islam periods in the next post.
+I’m talking about pre-Islam in this post and will explain post-Islam periods in the next post.

-During your visit to Iran and learning about its history, you will find out that Iranians have suffered from lots of disturbances, instability and aggression.
+During your visit to Iran and learning about its history, you will find out that Iranians have suffered from lots of disturbances, instability, and aggression.
 Many have come and gone.
 They have left some powerful impacts and received powerful influences from Iranians’ culture, arts, architecture, etc too.

 Highlights of Pre-Islam Iran

 There is a large series of events, innovations, inventions, etc introduced to the world by Iranians since antiquity.
 Here are some of them: